What Is Your Drug Of Choice? Scott Pauley

 freestocks-org-126848-unsplash

 An opioid epidemic is now sweeping our nation.
-Everywhere I travel I read the horrific stories of death and destruction being caused by illegal drugs.
-Even as politicians and health care professionals try to find some solution marijuana use has become generally accepted and legalized.
+Everywhere I travel, I read the horrific stories of death and destruction being caused by illegal drugs.
+Even as politicians and health care professionals try to find a solution, marijuana use has become generally accepted and legalized.
 The original drug of alcohol is being accepted now by more and more professing followers of Christ.

 Now for the ugly truth…